Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 Writing compile-time code

-Compile-time expressions are expressions that either contain a call to a compile-time method or a reference to a compile-time local variable or a compile-time aspect member.
-Compile-time expressions are executed at compile time when the aspect is applied to a target.
+Compile-time expressions are expressions that contain a call to a compile-time method, a reference to a compile-time local variable, or a compile-time aspect member.
+These expressions are executed at compile time when the aspect is applied to a target.

 The meta pseudo-keyword

-The entry point of the compile-time API is the meta static class, which you can consider as a pseudo-keyword that opens the door to the meta side of meta-programming.
-The meta class is the entry point to the meta-model and the members of this class can be invoked only in the context of a template.
+The meta static class serves as the entry point for the compile-time API.
+It can be considered a pseudo-keyword that provides access to the meta side of meta-programming.
+The meta class is the entry point to the meta-model, and its members can only be invoked within the context of a template.

-The meta static class exposes to the following members:
+The meta static class exposes the following members:

-• The meta.Proceed method invokes the target method or accessor being intercepted, which can be either the next aspect applied on the same target or the target source implementation itself.
+• The meta.Proceed method, which invokes the target method or accessor being intercepted.
+This can be either the next aspect applied on the same target or the target source implementation itself.

-• The meta.Target property gives access to the declaration to which the template is applied.
+• The meta.Target property, which provides access to the declaration to which the template is applied.

-• The meta.Target.Parameters property gives access to the current method or accessor parameters.
+• The meta.Target.Parameters property, which provides access to the current method or accessor parameters.

-• The meta.This property represents the this instance.
-Together with meta.Base, meta.ThisType, and meta.BaseType properties, meta.This allows your template to access members of the target class using dynamic code (see below).
+• The meta.This property, which represents the this instance.
+Used in conjunction with meta.Base, meta.ThisType, and meta.BaseType properties, meta.This enables your template to access members of the target class using dynamic code.

-• The meta.Tags property gives access to an arbitrary dictionary that has been passed to the advice factory method, see Sharing state with advice.
+• The meta.Tags property, which provides access to an arbitrary dictionary passed to the advice factory method.
+See Sharing state with advice for more details.

-• The meta.CompileTime method coerces a neutral expression into a compile-time expression.
+• The meta.CompileTime method, which coerces a neutral expression into a compile-time expression.

-• The meta.RunTime method converts the result of a compile-time expression into a run-time value (see below).
+• The meta.RunTime method, which converts the result of a compile-time expression into a run-time value.

 Example: simple logging